MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/ASP.NET.md

 ---

-### Q. What is Routing in ASP.NET?
+### Q. What is a Route in ASP.NET?

 ---

-- Routing is a mechanism that enables you to use URLs that are descriptive and do not have to map directly to specific physical files in a website.
-This allows URLs to be more user-friendly and meaningful, such as http://localhost:port/Products/Show/4, instead of http://localhost:port/Products.aspx?id=4.
+- A route is a URL pattern that is mapped to a handler, which can be a class that processes the request, such as a controller in an MVC application.
+Routes are defined by creating an instance of the Route class, specifying the URL pattern, the handler, and optionally a name for the route.
+Routes are stored in the RouteCollection object, which is accessed through the static Routes property of the RouteTable class.

 ---